 If a virus is the expected cause of tonsillitis, these strategies are the only treatment.
 Your doctor won't prescribe antibiotics.
 Your child will likely be better within seven to 10 days.

 At-home care strategies to use during the recovery time include the following:

 - Encourage rest.
-Encourage your child to get plenty of sleep and to rest his or her voice.
+Encourage your child to get plenty of sleep.

 - Provide adequate fluids.
-Give your child plenty of water to keep the throat moist and prevent dehydration.
+Give your child plenty of water to keep his or her throat moist and prevent dehydration.